All Season Tires: Pros & Cons

 4 minute read

-Canadian winters are usually an intense experience with lots of snow and ice, this means that drivers need to take extra steps in order to drive safely during the winter months.
-Winter tires will help your car grip the road while driving on snow and ice, and perhaps most importantly they greatly reduce the chance of you sliding and losing control of your car.
+Canadian winters are usually intense, with lots of snow and ice, which means drivers need to take extra steps to drive safely during the winter months.
+Winter tires will help your car grip the road while driving on snow and ice, and perhaps most importantly, they greatly reduce the chance of you sliding and losing control of your car.

-Winter tires provide a much better grip at temperatures below 7 °C, especially in heavy snow and rainy days.
+Winter tires provide significantly better traction when temperatures drop below about 7 °C, particularly on snow, ice, and cold pavement.
 These tires have a slightly different rubber composition that does not cause them to “harden” at low temperatures and still provides a good grip.

 Cheaper in the short-term

-All season tires are an economical way to maintain your car.
-Winter tires are not mandatory in Canada (except for Quebec), you can use the same tires all year round without having to change them when the seasons do.
-The cost for each tire is usually anywhere between $60 to $125 and they’ll last an average of three years.
+All-season tires are an economical way to maintain your car.
+Winter tires are not mandatory in most of Canada, but they are required by law in Quebec during the winter months.
+You can use the same tires all year round without having to change them when the seasons change.

 Smoother Driving

-Since they are meant for various weather conditions, all season tires can offer better handling compared to winter tires when the weather is not so extreme.
-They also tend to be quite fuel-efficient, but its worth noting that they can lose some of handing ease when driving at high speeds.
+Since they are meant for various weather conditions, all-season tires can offer better handling compared to winter tires when the weather is not so extreme.
+They also tend to be quite fuel-efficient, but it’s worth noting that they can lose some of their handling ease when driving at high speeds.

 Best for a Not so Extreme Climate

-In areas where the difference between summer and winter is not so extreme, all-season tires are the best fit, most likely out West so think of BC or Alberta.
+In areas where the difference between summer and winter is not so extreme, all-season tires are the best fit in regions with milder winters or lower snowfall.
 Moreover, if it’s more likely you’ll see more rain than snow in the colder months, you’ll want to choose all-performance tires.
 They are designed to perform in both wet and dry conditions, and they will offer about the same protection against aquaplaning or hydroplaning.

 They Wear Out Sooner